filamentphp/filament/packages/actions/docs/04-modals.md

     ->closedByEscaping(false)
 ```

-If you'd like to change the behaviour for all modals in the application, you can do so by calling `Modal::closedByEscaping()` inside a service provider or middleware:
+If you'd like to change the behavior for all modals in the application, you can do so by calling `Modal::closedByEscaping()` inside a service provider or middleware:

 ```php
 use Filament\Support\View\Components\Modal;